tigellus/Markdown/2. Mechanical Ventilation/13. Weaning/Weaning.md

 * Ask the patient to cough as the ETT is removed
 * Place supplemental oxygen
 * CLOSELY monitor for signs of respiratory distress, stridor, hoarseness, or decompensation-- patient may need to be reintubated
-* Ensure patient passes a swallow evaluation before taking anything PO
+* Ensure patient passes a swallow evaluation before taking anything orally

 # ~Question 6
 Which of the following should be done to assess respiratory status after extubation?